Fight like a Woman: Domestic Violence and Female Judges in Brazil: Understanding the Gender Conviction-Rate Gap

 \section{Understanding the Gender Conviction-Rate Gap}

 In this section, we show two important findings about the gender conviction rate gap and its driving forces.

-The first finding is suggestive evidence that the gap is explained by judges' identification with their own gender (Section \ref{SecSettingBar}).
+The first finding is suggestive evidence that the gap is explained by judges' identification with their own gender (Appendix \ref{SecSettingBar}).
 We find that female judges are more likely than male judges (i) to mention the relationship status between the victim and the defendant, and (ii) to convict and simultaneously flag the case as an intimate partner violence offense, while female and male judges are equally likely to convict and not flag the case as an intimate partner violence offense.
-These results suggest that the representational account \citep{boyd_untangling_2010} is one of the explanatory forces of the in-group bias documented in Section \ref{SecResults} because violence between relationship partners is highly impacted by patriarchal social norms that make gender identity more salient \citep{heise_cross-national_2015,TurPrats2019,gonzalez_gender_2020,Perova2023}.
+These results suggest that the representational account \citep{boyd_untangling_2010} { might be} one of the explanatory forces of the in-group bias documented in Section \ref{SecResults} because violence between relationship partners is highly impacted by patriarchal social norms that make gender identity more salient \citep{heise_cross-national_2015,gonzalez_gender_2020}.\footnote{ As an alternative explanation for these results, we note that intimate partner violence cases may involve more severe types of violence (e.g., repeated abuse) than other types of domestic violence and female judges might react more strongly than male judges to severe types of violence regardless of any gender identity issues.}

 The second finding, discussed in Section \ref{SecEvidence}, is that men and women respond differently to evidence presented in the same case.
 We show that female judges are more likely than male judges to convict in cases where evidence is more tenuous and subject to interpretation, but not when the evidence is objectively incriminating (i.e., when the defendant was caught red-handed).
 This result suggests that the informational account \citep{boyd_untangling_2010} is one of the explanatory forces of the in-group bias documented in Section \ref{SecResults}.